How to Create a Jira Spreadsheet: A Complete Guide

 Jira Spreadsheet Option #3: Using Google Sheets Integration for Jira

-If your team is already familiar with Google Sheets, the Google Sheets Integration for Jira may be the right choice to sync Jira data with Google’s spreadsheet platform.
+If your team is already familiar with Google Sheets, the Google Sheets Integration for Jira might work for you, as an option to create a Jira spreadsheet.

 How Google Sheets Integration Works